Tournia/live-tourniadashboard/README.md

 - status of pool (new round planned, currently playing, pool finished, return round nr. x)
 - teams that have a bye in planned/playing round

+## Results and Ranking tables (mobile only)
+- Searchable Results table with all match results
+- Searchable Rankings tables for all pools
+- Searchable Rankings for all players
+- Searchable Players table with all matches